rita-garcia/unicanterbury-p3pt/_sources/p3-presurvey.rst

     Functions like <code>def get_odd(nums):</code>

 .. poll:: p3-prog-se-list-dic-10
-    :option_1: I am unfamiliar with these concepts
+    :option_1: I am unfamiliar with this concept
-    :option_2: I know what they mean, but have not used them in a program
+    :option_2: I know what it means, but have not used it in a program
-    :option_3: I have used these concepts in a program, but am not confident about my ability to use them
+    :option_3: I have used this concept in a program, but am not confident about my ability to use it
-    :option_4: I am confident in my ability to use these concepts in simple programs
+    :option_4: I am confident in my ability to use this concept in simple programs
-    :option_5: I am confident in my ability to use these concepts in complex programs
+    :option_5: I am confident in my ability to use this concept in complex programs
     :results: instructor

-    Lists like <code>a = ["red", "green"]</code> and dictionaries like <code>d = {"red": 2, "green": 3}</code>
+    Lists like <code>a = ["red", "green"]</code>

 Feedback
 ==================================